Was this page helpful?

 Click Create stack at the bottom of the page.

-When the stack creation proces is completed, return to the ScyllaDB Cloud page.
+When the stack creation process is completed, return to the ScyllaDB Cloud page.
 The Launch Stack button will be greyed out.

 Click Verify to verify that your AWS account has been set up correctly.

-Once verified successfully, your AWS account is ready to be used for the deployment of ScyllaDB clusters.
-When you select the Your AWS Account option during cluster creation, the new account will be displayed in the drop-down.
+Once CloudFormation completes successfully and access is verified, your AWS account is ready to be used for the deployment of ScyllaDB clusters.
+When you select the Your AWS Account option during cluster creation, the new account will be available in the drop-down (either the alias, if provided, or the Account name will be displayed).

 Reviewing and Managing Your Accounts¶